jolly-io/Data-Engineering/README.md

           `Streaming Ingestion`: is providing continuous, near real-time fashion data ingestion.
 In this case, data is provided shortly after it is produced, usually in less than a              second.
 Specific tools such as event-streaming platform and message queues to continuously ingest stream of events.

-        Streaming Ingestion is not necessarily the best choice for all use cases.Before using a streaming solution, you should first consider things like real-time actions, time, maintenance costs and downtime
+        Streaming Ingestion is not necessarily the best choice for all use cases.Before using a streaming solution, you should first consider things like real-time actions, time, maintenance costs and downtime.
+Generally, streaming ingestion usually coexist with Batch ingestion for most workloads.

       *Before choosing streaming ingestion, it's best to indentify a business use-case that justifies the trade-offs of using stream over batch ingestion.*